thibaultlaurens/tech-notes/fundamentals/02-algorithms-and-data-structures.md

 A **Stack** is an **abstract data type** that serves as a collection of elements, with two main principal operations:

-- **Push**: Add an element to the collection
+- **Push**: Add an element to the collection.
 - **Pop**: Remove the most recently added element that was not yet removed.

 The order in which elements come off a stack gives rise to its alternative name, **LIFO** \(last in, first out\).
 Additionally, a **peek** operation may give access to the top without modifying the stack.

 Considered as a linear data structure, or more abstractly a sequential collection, the push and pop operations occur only at **one end of the structure**, referred to as the **top** of the stack.
-This data structure makes it possible to implement a stack as a singly linked list and a pointer to the top element.
+This data structure makes it possible to implement a stack as a single linked list and a pointer to the top element.
 A stack may be implemented to have a **bounded capacity**.
 If the stack is full and does not contain enough space to accept an entity to be pushed, the stack is then considered to be in an **overflow** state.

 ### The Call Stack